NISHA200304/billing-system/README.md

 2. Install dependencies:
    pip install -r requirements.txt

-3. Copy config.example.py and rename it to config.py and replace the actual     firebase api key from the firebase consoe
+3. Copy config.example.py and rename it to config.py and replace the actual firebase api key from the firebase console

 4. Add your Firebase Web API key in config.py